Opinion | Millennials are the poster children for government fiscal failure

 In other words, if the business cycle is already self-correcting, what’s the hurry?
 In fact, what’s the need, given the price tag for proposed fiscal relief?

 For one, this supposedly “strong, V-shaped recovery” shows worrying signs of stalling.
-New jobless claims rose last week; small-business activity has flatlined; millions have depleted their savings or fallen into poverty as federal aid has dried up.
+New jobless claims rose last week; small-business activity has flatlined; millions have fallen into poverty as federal aid has dried up.
 Massive state and local government layoffs, forestalled while officials held out hope for federal help, are likely to come soon.
 They will make things much worse.

 Even if you ignore these warnings and assume that growth will continue apace, that pace isn’t one Americans should settle for.
 The government’s duty is to help the economy recover as fully as possible as quickly as possible.
 This is both to allay serious pain today and reduce scarring that could persist tomorrow.